imdeepmind/imdeepmind.github.io/docs/programming-languages/python/args-kwargs.md

 - **Definition**: The `**kwargs` syntax allows a function to accept an arbitrary number of keyword arguments (arguments passed by name).
 - **How it works**: The `**kwargs` collects keyword arguments into a dictionary, where the keys are the argument names and the values are the corresponding values passed to the function.
-- **Use case**: When We need to pass a varying number of named arguments to a function.
+- **Use case**: When we need to pass a varying number of named arguments to a function.

 ```python
 def print_kwargs(**kwargs):